 Seek out a Mentor or Career Counselor and Reach Out to Your Network

 Sometimes the best way to get your foot in the door at a new job is to reach out to your network of friends for help.
-They may also be a good resource for making connections in your field. and your local veteran community.
+They may also be a good resource for making connections in your field and your local veteran community.
 According to Forbes, when you are referred for a position you are twice as likely to land an interview, and 40% more likely to land the gig!
 If you know a friend or family member who has a great job, ask them if their employer will be hiring and if they can help you get an interview.

 You can try using the job resource benefits provided to you by the U.S. Department of Veterans Affairs, where you can sign up to receive career counseling and get personal help writing a great resume.
-Reach out a local veterans organization or group in your area and make friends with fellow veterans who might want to help you find your career path.
+Reach out to a local veterans organization or group in your area and make friends with fellow veterans who might want to help you find your career path.
 Also, complete your profile on LinkedIn and then join the many veterans or industry groups to inquire about open positions.

 Use Technology to Make Your Resume Stand Out